Massage Therapy, Naturopathy

 6.Client information must be kept private and in a safe place, whether in a clinic or any other setting.

-7.AQTN members cannot bill for services rendered to their immediate family members, which is defined to include grand parents, parents, siblings, children and partner, common-law or spouse.
-Exceptions may be made in certain cases using the appropriate authorisation form which is to be sent with the receipt to the insurer.
+7.AQTN members cannot charge and issue receipts for services rendered to their immediate family members, which is defined to include grandparents, parents, siblings, children and partner, common-law or spouse.
+Exceptions may be made in certain cases using the appropriate authorization form which is to be sent with the receipt to the insurer.
 The insurer has the right to refuse the exception request, according to the policy or operational guidelines in effect.

 8.Before turning to small claims court or other legal proceeding, the AQTN therapist must have exhausted all other venues, including contacting the administrative staff at AQTN for possible mediation.